Move to Grand Junction, CO – contact Paul Aspelin, REALTOR. Licensed in Colorado

 1. Search for a New Home in Grand Junction

 With a competitive real estate market, starting your house-hunting process early is key.
 Partnering with an experienced Grand Junction real estate agent is your best bet to secure your dream home.
-With over 22 years of experience, I am here to ensure your success when you are ready to find the ideal Grand Junction property, or any property in Mesa County.
+With over two decades of experience, I am here to ensure your success when you are ready to find the ideal Grand Junction property, or any property in Mesa County.
 We can start by simply setting you up for an MLS search so you can get familiar with the current housing inventory.
 Visit my Get Started page.

 1. Prepare for Selling Your Current Home